 -- MK Ayelet Shaked is slated to get the Justice Ministry.
 She's the MK who said on 1-July-2014 that “the entire Palestinian people is the enemy” and called for a destruction out of the Book of Samuel, “including its elderly and its women, its cities and its villages, its property and its infrastructure.”

 -- Legislation to limit the Supreme Court with a Knesset override.

 Talk about giving away the store?
-A jump-the-shark event?
 Plus all this conflicts head-on with a commitment earlier with the Kulanu party to protect the Supreme Court.

 On paper this addition of 8 Jewish Home seats gives the Netanyahu/Likud coalition a total of 61 seats.
 That is enough for a majority in the 120 seat Knesset.

 The way things work over there the parties sign contracts that specify which appointee positions go to which politicians, details of support for numbered Knesset bills, and other matters such as budget commitments and local issues.
-These contracts go to Israel's president, now Rueven Rivlin, 75 and a member of Likud.
+The organizer for an incoming government takes these contracts to Israel's president, now Rueven Rivlin, 75 and a member of Likud.
 The president verifies content and declares that the new government will come in to office the following week.

 Immediately after the March 17th vote President Rivlin said publicly that he would prefer a middle way with Likud and Zionist Union/Labor and other center parties.
 He has also voiced concerns that Israel's Twenty Families have too much control.

 He has not responded so far to the Likud and Jewish Home plan to give the vote in Israeli national elections to foreigners.
 The business about giving Knesset a veto on Supreme Court actions appear to conflict with his many statements over the years asserting that Israel's Basic Law is needed to protect minorities.